-The FRIENDS project aims to Further International Relations Capacities and Intercultural Engagement to Nurture Campus Diversity and to Support Internationalization and Home (Improving Capacity of International Relations and Collaborative Relationships to Protective Care – others at School to Support International Homegrown).
-The FRIENDS project was built around the concept of Internationalization and Home (IaH) to change the traditional perception of internationalization in the five countries involved in the project: Bhutan, Cambodia, Malaysia, the Philippines and Thailand.
-IaH’s belief is based on the assumption that, for many reasons, the largest portion of the student body remains stationary, thus losing access to global knowledge and skills.
+The FRIENDS project title stands for Furthering International Relations Capacities and Intercultural Engagement to Nurture Campus Diversity and to Support Internationalisation and Home.
+The project is built around the concept of Internationalisation and Home (IaH) that reframes the traditional perceptions of higher education internationalisation in the five Partner Countries involved, namely Bhutan, Cambodia, Malaysia, Philippines and Thailand.
+The notion of IaH is based on the assumption that for various reasons the largest part of the universities’ student body will remain non-mobile and therefore deprived from access to global knowledge and skills.

-The term IaH emerged in the early 2000s and has gained momentum in Europe since its inclusion in the European Higher Education in the World 2013 European policy statement.
-More and more high schools in the EU have embraced IaH as an institutional policy for internationalization in the areas of curriculum, teaching and learning, extra curricular activities, as well as linking local and ethnic cultures group.
+The IaH term emerged in the early 2000s and has gained momentum in Europe ever since it was integrated in the European Higher Education in the World 2013 European policy statement.
+Currently, more and more European higher education institutions are embracing IaH as an institutional policy for internationalisation of curriculum, teaching and learning, extra-curricular activities as well as liaison with local cultural and ethnic groups.